denten-books/plain-text/support/notes/philnotes.md

 All Moreno Quotes using 1953 edition of "Who Shall Survive?"

-Phaedrus imitation; and pharmakon page number pdf page 18

-Schopenhauer page number (on page 9) for 1906 ed.
+[Schopenhauer page number (on page 9) for 1906 ed.]

-Need nabokov edition for "invitation to a beheading"; 1959 - at NYU/Cooper library

-Gillespie in Wege der Worte, pdf p 17, latin and english

-Wittgenstein lecutres "super-hardness" page number 1976 edition; and quotes on pdf page 26-7
+Wittgenstein lecutres "super-hardness" page number 1976 edition; and quotes on pdf page 26-7 (Need dennis's)